EtherCAT Sync SSC/SoE Upload

 The block populates this drop-down list with the contents of the configuration file.

-Enter the number of milliseconds to wait for a response from the EtherCAT slave.
+Enter the maximum number of milliseconds to wait for a response from the EtherCAT slave.